 “Which students need AAC?”

 ASHA concludes that there are no “prerequisite skills” for the introduction of AAC specifically because cognitive challenges are no reason to withhold AAC.
-(See ASHA’s discussion of Myth #3.)
+(See ASHA’s discussion of Myth #3Opens a new window/tab.)
 That is certainly true; for example, while all of our Life Skills students face severe-to-profound cognitive challenges, none of them are denied communication supports, which can include a wide variety of technologies.

 Just to be clear, it is equally true that the reliability of communication skills should inform decisions around the nature of the supports to introduce.
 We balance rich opportunities for growth (or stretch) against such risks as frustration and rejection (or strain).
 While “whelmed” can be good, “overwhelmed” is bad.